lgibelli/singularity-docs/index.rst

         fi
         curl -o "${SINGULARITY_APPDATA}/output/${2:-output.pdf}" "${URL}:${PORT}/api/render?url=${1}"

-As you can see, the app checks to make sure that the user provides at least one argument.
+As you can see, the ``pdf_client`` app checks to make sure that the user provides at least one argument.
 Now that we have an output directory in the container, we need to expose it to the host using a bind mount.
-Once we’ve rebuilt the container, make a new directory callout for the generated PDF’s to go.
+Once we’ve rebuilt the container, make a new directory callout ``out`` for the generated PDF’s to go.
 Now we simply start the instance like so:

 ::